Determine Goals and Use Cases

 Create a Clean and Organized Data Structure

-To run effective analyses in your Customer Analytics platform, you’ll need log-level event data that allows you to perform analyses at aggregate levels.
-To truly democratise your data, you will also need to structure it in an organized and intuitive fashion.
+To run effective analyses in your customer analytics platform, you’ll need log-level event data that allows you to perform analyses at aggregate levels.
+To truly democratize your data, you will also need to structure it in an organized and intuitive fashion.

 Event Data should include:

 - Event name -- so you can identify the action.